HectorVilas/odin-calculator/README.md

 });
 ```
 I could combine those two in a single one if I also combine the `drawScreen()` and `ready()` functions, but won't save too much lines of code and would be harder to read.

+## update 6
+Now it's possible to write on the fancy numbers!
+Not from the page, anyways.
+With the new function `writeDigit(digit, value);` I can target one of the ten numbers and change it's sticks to an "active" state.
+I stored on a `switch-case` how to show all the numbers, telling whitch sticks have to be active.
+You can test it from the console using this function.

+The next step is to show the `numbersOnScreen` variable (which stores the number being written as an array) in fancy numbers.
+Then find a way to make the commas get active in the right position.